What is a Recovery Startup Business for Employee Retention Credit?

 Info for New Business Startup Owners

 For entrepreneurs who launched their businesses in the second quarter of 2021, it’s important to note that you won’t be able to claim any credits for the entirety of 2020 or the first two quarters of 2021.
-However, there is still a possibility of being eligible for credits pertaining to earlier quarters if your business meets specific criteria set by the government, such as complying with restrictions or experiencing a reduction in revenue.
-ERC for new business started in 2021 and ERC for new business started in 2020 have different criteria.
+However, there is still a possibility of being eligible for credits about earlier quarters if your business meets specific criteria set by the government, such as complying with restrictions or experiencing a reduction in revenue.
+ERC for new companies started in 2021, and ERC for new businesses started in 2020, with different criteria.

 If I Qualify, What Refund Amount Will I Receive?